metal-juse/metal-juse.github.io/wiki/design/boot.md

 At line 2 is the script tag loading the `juse` bootstrap script and declaring the main module `hello`.
 At line 4 is the global function `define` defining the main module `hello`.

-The code is executed right here in this page, and produces the following result.
+The code is executed right here in this page, producing the following result.

 <section>
 <link href="http://metal-juse.github.io/css/example.css" rel="stylesheet"/>